yusuke0913/Documentation/source/includes/_integrations.md

 }
 ```

-This endpoint creates a webhooks.
+This endpoint creates an Integration.

 This endpoints supports both JSON and multipart/form-data encoded requests, to facilitate uploading a logo file.